StevenIndrawan10/Machine-Learning-Final-Project/Main/README.md

 Outputs:
 - face_recognition_model.pkl – trained SVM model
 - label_encoder.pkl – label encoder
-Note: This two outputs need to be moved to the main directory of the project to be used
+Note: This two outputs need to be moved inside Main/ directory of the project to be used

 ### 3. Evaluate the Model
 ```bash